|

 to Baja, two years of sailing Central America, South America and the

-Caribbean, and two years of living off the grid in the Santa Cruz mountains;
+Caribbean, and two years of living off the grid in the Santa Cruz

-eliminate some of the trial and error I went through,
+help you eliminate some of the trial and error I went through,

 but at the same time can only touch the surface in this How-To solar

 primer.
-Everyone will have different power needs; everything from powering
+Everyone will have different power needs; everything from

-in the following way: First we have the solar
+the components in the following way: First we have the solar panels and then what's

-of system components.
-The balance of system consists
+The balance of system consists of batteries, inverters, charge

-of batteries, inverters, charge controllers, voltage meters, and generators.
+controllers, voltage meters, and generators.
+Of all these, the

-Of all these, the batteries are the real heart of the system and in terms
+batteries are the real heart of the system and in terms of use the

-but batteries are killed often times within a few months by the novice.
+batteries are killed often times within a few months by the novice.

 With care, they can last four to ten years.
 Think of your first system

-as training wheels; be prepared to make mistakes and be prepared to shell
+as training wheels; be prepared to make mistakes and be prepared to

-a sine wave inverter, which will cost two to three times as much as the
+you probably need a sine wave inverter, which will cost two to three

-modified sine wave inverters.
-Figure out how much power you need.
-Use
+times as much as the modified sine wave inverters.
+Figure out how much

-these ohms law formulas: amps = watts / volts
+= watts / volts

 volts = watts / amps